mendix/docs/content/en/docs/appstore/modules/charts/_index.md

 ### 6.1 Making a Backup

-So, its good idea to start with backup of your current project.
+In this section you will make a backup of your current app.
 If something goes wrong, you always may restore previous files and start again.
-In our case we don't need to back up whole project.
-All we have to do is make a copy of **<YOUR_PROJECT>/widgets** directory.
+You do not need to back up your entire app, you only need to make a copy of your **<YOUR_APP>/widgets** folder.

 {{% alert color="info" %}}
 You can use **App** > **Show App Directory in Explorer** command from app menu to open you project in file manager.
 {{% /alert%}}

-For now you can just make **widgets** copy in project folder:
+Make a copy of your **widgets** folder in your app folder called *widgets - Copy*:

 {{< figure src="/attachments/appstore/modules/charts/copy-widgets-folder.png" alt="File manager window with list of Mendix project files and directories and two directories is being selected: widgets and widgets - Copy" >}}

-Now we should have two folders: **widgets** and **widgets - Copy**.
+Now your should have two folders: **widgets** and **widgets - Copy**.

-If something go wrong, you can delete current **widgets** folder and rename **widgets - Copy** to **widgets**.
+If something goes wrong, you can delete your current **widgets** folder and rename **widgets - Copy** to **widgets**.

 ### 6.2 Removing Existing Charts Widget From Your App

-So now we have to remove previous version of Charts widget.
-To do so, open your project in File Manager.
-Navigate to **<YOUR_PROJECT>/widgets** directory and find file with name **Charts.mpk**.
-Now you have to remove this file:
+Now you must remove previous version of the Charts widget:

+1. Open your app in **File Manager**.
+2. Navigate to your **<YOUR_App>/widgets** directory.
+3. Find the *Charts.mpk* file.
+4. Delete the *Charts.mpk* file:

 {{< figure src="/attachments/appstore/modules/charts/delete-chart-widget.png" alt="File manager window with list of widgets.
 Charts.mpk file is selected with open context menu next to it.
 Delete item is hovered." >}}

-And we are done!
-Now all what's left is to install new version of Charts widget.
+Now all that is left is to install the new version of the Charts widget.

 {{% alert color="info" %}}
-If you using AnyChart widget in your project we highly recommend you to migrate your charts to new charts module — it has better developer experience and give you advanced set of chart widgets to visualize your data.
+If you using an AnyChart widget in your app we highly recommend you migrate your charts to the new charts module.
+The new module has a better developer experience and gives you advanced set of chart widgets to visualize your data.
 {{% /alert %}}

 ### 6.3 Installing the Charts Module from Marketplace